Each order (license and/or hosting) includes one free installation, if compatible hosting is available (as provided with the turnkey packages).

 As WordPress registration emails are very common, many email providers will move these emails in Spam folders or even reject emails that don’t meet some checks.

 - Advise users to check spam folders after registration and mark emails as Not Spam.
 Depending on provider, automated emails like for registrations can go to spam.
+Before production test registering on few major providers like gmail, yahoo, hotmail.

 - Try using an external mailing account / service by configuring that in SMTP settings.
 Certain mail servers just reject most emails from hosting provider networks and require specific email providers from a different network or service for best deliverability.